 - Domestic Use

 Coal is generally used in thermal power generation which further helps to produce electricity.
-Powdered coal is burnt at high temperature which further turns water into steam.
+Powdered coal is burnt at high temperatures which further turns water into steam.
 This steam is used to turn turbines at high speed in a strong magnetic field.
 After this, electricity is finally generated.

 Production of Steel

-In the steel industry coal is used indirectly to make steel.
+In the steel industry, coal is used indirectly to make steel.
 What happens here is that coal is baked in furnaces to form coal coke.
 Once this is formed, manufacturers use coal coke to smelt iron ore into iron and make steel.
 Meanwhile, ammonia gas is usually recovered from coke ovens and this is used to manufacture nitric acid, ammonia salts and fertilizers.

 Many industries use coal to manufacture certain products.
 Some of the popular industries which make use of coal are the cement industry, paper and aluminium industry, chemical and pharma industry amongst others.
 Coal provides numerous raw materials like benozle, coal tar, sulphate of ammonia, creosote, etc. to chemical industries.
 Coal is mostly used as a source of energy is most of the industries